 The proposal is an extension of the GLUE! architecture.
 Following this approach, the original architecture has been left untouched or minimally changed, and the design decisions has been respected.
-Figure 3 depicts the proposal.
+Figure 3 depicts the proposal that hereafter will be called GLUE!-CAS (Collaboration Analysis Support for GLUE!).
 New elements have been represented with red boxes, and those that required changes have been highlighted with a star.

-As it was done with the learning environments and the external tools, to incorporate collaboration analysis tools (CATs) in GLUE!, we will make use of the "adapter" pattern.
+As it was done with the learning environments and the external tools, to incorporate collaboration analysis tools (CATs) in GLUE!, we will make use of the "adapter" pattern [4].
 Thus, the new architecture will include adapters to communicate the CATs with the GLUE! core.
-Following the restrictions of the previous architecture, these adapters must be prepared to invoke a RESTful interface provided by the GLUE! core.
+Following the restrictions of the previous architecture, these adapters must meet some restrictions based on widespread standards with a high degree of adoption [1].